Meaning of Privatisation

-Example: Before 2012, In the state of Washington, before 2012, the liquor sales were controlled and operated by the government.
-The state-regulated when and how the liquor was sold and collected the revenue.
-However, in 2012, the government privatized liquor sales.
-After privatisation, private businesses could sell liquor to the general public.
+In the state of Washington before 2012, the liquor sales were controlled and operated by the government.
+The state regulated when and how the liquor was sold and collected the revenue.
+However, in 2012, the government privatised liquor sales.
+After the privatisation, private businesses could sell liquor to the general public.

 What are the pros of privatisation?

-4. Encourage shareholders to invest because of return.
+- Encouragement for shareholders to invest because of returns

-6. The government will increase revenue from the sale.
+- The government will increase the revenue from the sale.